mesosphere/marathon-lb/Longhelp.md

 pass a space separated list.
 The syntax matches that of the `path_beg` config option in HAProxy.
 To use the path routing, you must also define a VHost.

+If you have multiple backends which share VHosts or paths, you may need to manually specify ordering of the backend ACLs with `HAPROXY_{n}_BACKEND_WEIGHT`.
+In HAProxy, the `use_backend` directive is evaluated in the order it appears in the configuration.

 Ex: `HAPROXY_0_PATH = '/v2/api/derp'`

 Ex: `HAPROXY_0_PATH = '-i /multiple /paths'`